Immagine indice glicemico

 Conclusion: small changes, big impact

-It's not about deprivation, but about smarter choices: more fiber, less refined sugars, more satiety, fewer fluctuations.
-It's an approach suitable for those seeking balance, constant energy, and a more natural approach to food.
+Integrating low-glycemic index foods into your daily routine is a concrete and accessible way to take care of your well-being.
+It is not about deprivation, but about smarter choices: more fiber, less refined sugars, more satiety, fewer fluctuations.
+It is a direction suitable for those seeking balance, constant energy, and a more natural approach to food.

 Back to blog